ClementNerma/LRVM/docs/Tutorial.md

 After completing this tutorial, you can take a look at the [architecture document](Architecture.md), which describes exactly how the VM works: the registers, all LASM instructions, the MMU, etc.

 You may also check the [hardware document](Hardware.md) to learn how to make custom auxiliary components.
-It contains a small tutorial on how to make an basic asynchronous clock component.
+It contains a small tutorial on how to make a basic asynchronous clock component.